HugoMori/DaRocaEcommerce/README.md

 <p>O site ainda não está completo, algumas funcionalidades e páginas não foram feitas, assim como banco de dados,
 que não pode ter a utilização de Trigger, procedures, views, pela utilização de um servidor free.</p>
+<p>The site is not yet complete, some features and pages have not been made, as well as the database,
+that cannot have the use of Trigger, procedures, views, by using a free server.</p>

 ## Source